NXP/dds-tsn/README.md

 The DDS-TSN mapping demo instructions below leverage the DDS XML profiles for [Connext DDS](dds_tsn_demo/src/dds_tsn_profile_connext.xml) and [Fast DDS](dds_tsn_demo/src/dds_tsn_profile_fastdds.xml).
 The XML files bind the DDS communication sockets to the VLAN interface, which has a built-in VLAN tagging rule assigning the outgoing traffic a higher priority, as we describe in configuration `Option A`.
 Another option is to map the DSCP/TOS filed in the IP header to the VLAN PCP value, which we describe in configuration `Option B`.

 ## Prerequisites
-- Three machines with Ubuntu 20.04, machines A and B can be embedded ARM-based systems, machine C will benefit from a discrete GPU
+- Three machines with Ubuntu 20.04, machines A and B can be embedded ARM-based systems, machine C will benefit from a discrete GPU.
 - A TSN-capable Ethernet switch with PCP and VLAN support included in IEEE 802.1Q-2014 and onwards.
 For example, the NXP [SJA1110](https://www.nxp.com/products/interfaces/ethernet-/automotive-ethernet-switches/multi-gig-safe-and-secure-tsn-ethernet-switch-with-integrated-100base-t1-phys:SJA1110).
-- ROS2 Foxy base and `iproute2` for the `tc` command on machines A: follow the official [ROS2 installation instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html#set-locale) to install ROS2 Foxy *base*.
+- ROS2 Foxy base and `iproute2` for the `tc` command on machine A: follow the official [ROS2 installation instructions](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html#set-locale) to install ROS2 Foxy *base*.
     Then install other dependencies:
     ```bash